 - Unusual features of the face (short nose, open mouth, jaw that sticks out)

 - Wide-spaced eyes, sometimes with extra skin fold at corner of eye

 - Early growth of bones in the hands and feet

 - Shortening of the forearm bones near the wrist

-Most patients with acrodysostosis have no family history of the disease.
+Most people with acrodysostosis have no family history of the disease.
 However, sometimes the condition is passed down from parent to child.
 Parents with the condition have a 1 in 2 chance of passing the disorder to their children.